ycpcs/cs360-spring2017/assign/assign01.md

 > -   Plot number of inputs *n* vs. empirical average runtimes as **data points**
 > -   Show the *best fit* asymptotic **curve** for **cn**<sup>2</sup> appropriate for the sort.
 Determine an *approximate* value of **c** to the nearest 0.5 for each sort that fits the actual data relatively well.
 (Hint: Simply manually choose values for each **c** and plot the corresponding asymptotic curve until it fits the data *reasonably* well, i.e. you do not need to mathematically find the "best-fit" values.)

+**Hint:** To plot **cn**<sup>2</sup>, consider making another column in the spreadsheet that computes the values for each empirical input size *n* and then plot that data as connected points without showing the individual data points.

 *Insertion Sort*

     INSERTION-SORT(A)